The efficacy potential of cyber security advice as presented in news articles: Limitations and future work

-We utilised automated methodologies in order to classify topics and measure sentiment and reading difficulty, and the results are tempered by the respective limitations of these methodologies.
+We utilised automated methodologies in order to classify topics and measure sentiment and reading difficulty, and the results are tempered by the respective limitations of these methodologies, in particular the use of a bag-of-words model, which does not capture semantic meaning or context.
+This method treats words as independent features, potentially leading to overestimations in mapping articles to CIS controls.
+For example, the mere presence of keywords might incorrectly suggest relevance to a control, disregarding nuanced meanings conveyed through context.
+This limitation can skew our analysis, highlighting the need for advanced techniques like word embeddings or transformer models to improve semantic understanding and mapping accuracy.
 Moreover, our results represent a specific snapshot in the security timeline; access to a larger historical data-set would inevitably change the overall results, potentially yielding a more statistically significant sentiment analysis.

 Our approach to tackling the second research objective may limit the usefulness of our conclusions.
 We approximated article efficacy potential by using text analysis to predict user engagement, and we did not consider other metrics that could have enhanced the findings.
 Traditionally speaking, reading-difficulty assessments in laboratory settings involve comprehension tests, eye tracking, and brain-imaging.
 Knowledge of how users interact with our corpus in these terms would allow for a significantly richer analysis of security advice efficacy potential.